Financial and Administrative Guide: Moving to France 2025

 Step 1: Get Your Foot in the Door with Revolut

-Revolut is the key.
-It's one of the few financial institutions that allows you to open an account without a pre-existing French IBAN.
+Revolut is one of the few financial institutions that allows you to open an account without a pre-existing French IBAN.
 This will provide you with a French IBAN you can use immediately for deposits, initial payments, and setting up other services.
 Please note that you will need a French address with Revolut to get a French IBAN.
 I would only open up a Revolut account if you can provide a French address.
 If you are still in the USA but have a French address; I suggest using a VPN showing your location in France.
+Wise could be another option, but they provide a Belgian IBAN, which would not allow you to subsequently open a better French online bank.

 Step 2: Transition to a Full-Service French Online Bank